cs50/labs/whodunit/README.md

 ffffff  ffffff  <span style="color:red;font-weight:bold">0000ff</span>  <span style="color:red;font-weight:bold">0000ff</span>  <span style="color:red;font-weight:bold">0000ff</span>  <span style="color:red;font-weight:bold">0000ff</span>  ffffff  ffffff
 </div>

 Because we've presented these bits from left to right, top to bottom, in 8 columns, you can actually see the red smiley if you take a step back or squint a bit!

-To be clear, recall that a hexadecimal digit represents 4 bits.
+And to be clear, recall that a hexadecimal digit represents 4 bits.
 Accordingly, `ffffff` in hexadecimal actually signifies `111111111111111111111111` in binary.

 {% next %}